creationix/luvmonkey/README.markdown

 Currently, the project is very alpha and exploratory.

-Come to #luvmonkey on freenode irc or to discuss any questions.
+Come to #luvmonkey on freenode irc to discuss any questions.

 ## Building